Tanmaykaturi/cnoe/event-sensor-workflows/README.md

-# Artifacts spinnaker-type github/webhook-triggered pipelines/workflows
+# Artifacts for github/webhook-triggered pipelines/workflows use-cases

 The working set-up is in srini-strix.
 Argo-events is setup in argo-events, argo-workflows in argo and argocd in argocd namespaces.